This post may contain affiliate links. Please read my disclosure policy.

 - Toast nuts for 10 – 12 minutes in a 350-degree oven to bring out their flavor before snacking on them or using in a recipe.

 - Store nuts and seeds in the freezer or refrigerator.

 Buy oils packaged in glass bottles (not plastic) if possible.

-  - Canola or Avocado Oil – for high heat cooking and neutral oil.
+- Canola oil: A neutral oil for high heat cooking.
 Organic, expeller-pressed canola is my choice because it doesn’t contain GMO’s or hexane.